Underground Horror Movies Streaming On Netflix

 They’re a little more imaginative, particularly for their low budgets.
 A little stranger.
 A little more grotesque.
 Quirkier.
 More outlandish.
 However you want to describe them, they’re all worth a look:

 Bane, dir.
 James Eaves.
 Four women held prisoner in an underground dungeon are subjected to brutal experiments.
 Yes, that might sound like a classic “torture porn” setup, but the twist here is that the women are being held by a government-run scientific agency investigating god knows what.
 Plus, the women’s complaints that they’re being knocked off one by one on successive nights by a horrific creature fall on the scientists’ deaf ears.
 Sci-fi + gore = fun!

 S&Man, dir.
 J.T.
 Petty.
-Indie horror auteur Petty was given a lot of money to make a documentary about a peeping tom.
-Well, he didn’t make that movie.
+Indie horror auteur Petty was given a lot of money to make a… Well, he didn’t make that movie.
 Instead, he made this film about the world of extreme horror, where directors make movies that are little more than excuses to show the (faked) raping and mutilation of women.
 Except, one of Petty’s subjects is a fake and it’s up to you to figure out who.
 Also streaming is Petty’s own supernatural horror flick, Soft for Digging, about the odd investigation into the death of a little girl.